ckflight/FMCW_RADAR/README.md

 # FMCW_RADAR

+New version of the hardware is available in Radar 2 folder.
+Boards are combined in one design with several necessary improvements.

 Example screenshots are below

 Frequency Modulated Continuous Wave Radar with 26 dBm output power covering around 250m range with a 10dBi gain patch antenna.